 Many rules apply when Social Security Disability benefits and health insurance interact.
 Different rules apply to different forms of insurance coverage such as Medicare, Medicaid, private health insurance and private disability insurance.
 We are happy to review your specific situation and explain how these rules might affect your application.

 The Social Security Administration typically suspends benefits when a child reaches 18 years of age.
 The child will then be re-evaluated under the adult criteria for determining eligibility.
-Speak with one of our experienced SSDI or SSI attorneys to determine whether benefits could be extended under the adult rules.
+Speak with one of our experienced SSDI attorneys to determine whether benefits could be extended under the adult rules.

-Which Diseases Qualify For SSDI Or SSI?
+Which Diseases Qualify For SSDI?

 How Should I Prepare For A Disability Hearing?